To get started, click on a button below and save the connection file to your desktop or other convenient location.

-You can save directly back to your University o: storage drive, ready for the next time you are on site or save to a memory stick on your PC.
+You can save directly back to your University o: storage drive, ready for the next time you are on site.
 You will also be able to print either to your local printer or to University printers.

 If you want to save a connection to your personal PC as a bookmark then choose either the "fast" or "slow" connection, (depending on the speed of your internet connection) and save the file when prompted.
 Next time you want to connect to the service, just double click on the saved connection file.